dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT retained messages

-* Applications may not be subscribed or running when a message is published
+* Broker stores a retained message when it is published
-* Retaining a message is an effective way to deliver the message anyway
+* Broker serves the retained message to subscribers on behalf of the publisher
-* Broker stores the retained message
+* When an application subscribes, it receives the retained message stored by the broker
-* When an application subscribes, it receives the retained message in store
+* Applications can be subscribed or running when a message is published

 ## MQTT last will